 Median pay by region vs average cost of living per region

 40k a year after tax leaves £32,319.60 which equates to £2,693.30 per month.
 With the average cost of living for a family of four in London at £3,874 per month, it clearly falls short of the mark.
-According to NimbleFins, the average cost for a family of four across the UK as a whole is £2,721 per month (You’ll find a full breakdown on their website).
+According to NimbleFins, the average cost for a family of four across the UK as a whole is £2,721 per month.
 In other words, take-home pay from 40,000 doesn’t cover the cost of living, if only one salary is coming in.

 Is 40K a year a good salary for your retirement aspirations?

 What is a good salary in the UK if you want to retire at 55?
 Is a 40k salary enough to meet your early retirement goals?
-The answer seems bleak – even if we are talking about a single-person household According to an article entitled “How to retire at 55,” you need to set aside £2,200 per month or more.
+The answer seems bleak – even if we are talking about a single-person household.
+To retire at 55 you need to set aside £2,200 per month or more.

 The salary breakdown shown earlier indicates that after taxes and National Insurance if you are on an annual salary of £40K, you’ll be left with £2,693.30 per month.
 With the average cost of living at £2,005 per month, you will be left with a disposable income of £688.30 per month.
 It’s well short of the £2,200 needed to retire at 55.
 But with the right investment strategy, it could still provide a decent income in retirement.